LinearAlgebra

 • Must be integer.
 If you give a negative number, it will be specified from the right.

-• B: Array to store the result.
+• output: Array to store the result.

 • If omitted, it will be allocated automatically.